cloudmesh/cloudmesh-manual/docs/_sources/projects/project-storage.rst.txt

 the provider.

-*moderate*: The virtual box provider is developed via vagrant and in principal works, but has not been worked on for a while.
+*moderate*: The virtual box provider is developed via vagrant and in principle works, but has not been worked on for a while.
 You will be in improving the provider in cloudmesh

 Deliverables
 ------------

--  Working benchmarks in form of reproducable pytests.
+-  Working benchmarks in form of reproducible pytests.
 Examples are included in cloudmesh-cloud
--  checkins into github by all team members.
+-  check-ins into GitHub by all team members.
 If only one team member checks in all other team members will not get credit.
 -  Collaborate with *all* teams that do this project so we can get benchmarks for all clouds and compare the results not only within